 To get to the Manoa Falls trail head, drive to the end of Manoa Road.
 Note that Manoa Road splits into Manoa Road and East Manoa Road, stay to the left on Manoa Road at that split.
 On this Google map, you’ll see the end of Manoa Road.
 If you want to find and print online directions, then use the address of the nearby Lyon Arboretum at 3860 Manoa Road in Honolulu.

-We chose to park our car in the parking lot just a few steps to the trail head The fee for parking there was $5 and the attendant gave us a trail map and answered our questions.
+We chose to park our car in the parking lot just a few steps to the trail head The fee for parking there was $5.
+Please note that this fee may have changed.
+The attendant gave us a trail map and answered our questions about the hike.
 We did try to avoid this fee, but there were tons of no parking signs around.

 See all of our photos from this hike.